Panther 21: Incarceration

 The New York Panthers were arraigned before Judge Charles Marks with bail set for each defendant at the steep amount of $100,000 ($ today).
-The defendants could not make bail and so most were detained for months on Rikers Island.
+The defendants could not make bail and so most were detained for months on Rikers Island, with the two women in the New York Women's House of Detention.
 Joseph A. Phillips from the District Attorney's Office led the prosecution, with Jeffrey Weinstein as his assistant.

 During their incarceration, the "Panther 21" became a leftist cause célèbre.
 Many people and organizations publicly supported them and raised money for their bail and legal expenses.
 Abbie Hoffman helped bail out one of the defendants.
 Various New York City churches also raised bail money.
 The composer Leonard Bernstein and his wife Felicia hosted fundraising events for the Panther 21.
 Tom Wolfe wrote about one of these events in a famous 1970 New York magazine article, "Radical Chic: That Party at Lenny's", in which he coined the term radical chic.
 Years later it was reported that Lee Berry, whose case was tried separately from the other Panthers, was a prime catalyst for the Bernsteins' party.
 He urged Felicia Bernstein—who the week before had attended a fundraising party at director Sidney Lumet's house where Berry's wife Marva spoke about her husband's ordeals in prison—to put great effort into organizing a large gathering.
 The Bernsteins' party took place on January 14, 1970, and had 90 guests show up.

 By March 1970, the BPP had raised sufficient funds to post bail for some of the leaders within the Panther 21, including Michael "Cetewayo" Tabor, Dhoruba bin Wahad, and Jamal Joseph.
 The FBI allegedly wanted the names of all donors who had contributed to the Panther 21 bail money.

 Pre-trial hearings began on February 2, 1970, and dragged on for months.
 During that time, the prosecution determined that certain defendants, such as Lee Berry, should be tried separately.
 As a result, the original Panther 21 number was whittled down to 13.
 Although the case was officially known as The People of the State of New York v.
 Lumumba Abdul Shakur et al., it came to be referred to in the media as the "Panther 13 trial".
 The 13 defendants were: Sundiata Acoli, Joan Bird, Robert Collier, Ali Bey Hassan, Abayama Katara, Kwando Kinshasa, Baba Odinga, Curtis Powell, Lee Roper, Afeni Shakur, Lumumba Shakur, Michael "Cetewayo" Tabor, and Dhoruba bin Wahad.